HERMES Support

 • Where and how do I take the online examination?

-You can take the online examination at home or in an office, where the space is quiet and has no distractions.
+Candidates can take the online examination at home or in an office, where the space is quiet and has no distractions.
 There are no allocated test centres.
-Prior to the exam, ERS will request that you attempt internet connection and software tests from the same location/room as you would for the actual exam day, to ensure that you will have the best environment ready for the exam.
+Prior to the exam, all candidates are required to test their internet connection and software from the same location/room as they would for the actual exam day, to ensure that they will have the best environment ready for the exam.

-• in a quiet room by yourself with no distractions
+• Being in a well-lit and quiet room with no distractions

-• a working microphone and webcam (Your examination will be monitored live by a remote proctor/invigilator)
+• Using a working microphone and webcam (examinations will be monitored live by a remote proctor/invigilator)

 • How does the remote invigilation work?

 We have partnered with ProctorU who provide live remote invigilation.
-The proctor/invigilator will be able to see what is happening on your computer screen and will also be observing you via your webcam (face on view).
-There is a chat function with the invigilator you will see this on screen.
-They can also interact with you via your microphone.
+The proctor/invigilator will be able to see what is happening on a candidate’s computer screen and will also be observing candidates via their webcam (face on view).
+Candidates are able to communicate live with their invigilator via a chat function or speak directly to the invigilator on their microphone.

 • How to do you prevent candidates from cheating?

 We are using a platform specifically designed for computer-based assessments combined with live invigilation services.
-This means your computer and webcam are accessed by the system and a live proctor/invigilator will uphold the examination regulations and procedures.
-You will be required to verify your identity by showing your ID on screen before the examination commences.
+This means a candidate’s computer and webcam are accessed by the system and a live proctor/invigilator will uphold the examination regulations and procedures.
+All candidates are required to verify their identity by showing their ID on screen before the examination commences.

 • Are the examinations recorded?
 What happens with the data?